 - Articles must be submitted in the following format: double-spaced, with 2.5-cm margins, and numbered pages.

-- The maximum length of the article encompasses the manuscript word count, including the references, abstract, key points, and figure legends, and excludes only the tables.
+- The maximum length of the article encompasses the manuscript word count, including the references, abstract, key points, figure legends, and tables.

 - A cover letter should be included with relevant information about the manuscript (eg, originality, authorship, importance of the topic).